 Tea Tree Oil

-Tea tree oil is undoubtedly one of the most effective remedies for removing odours.
-All you need to do is place a few drops of this essential oil on the insoles of your shoes twice a week.
-This will help to remove the smells and eliminate bacteria.
+Tea tree oil is undoubtedly one of the most effective remedies for removing odour.
+Place a few drops of tea tree on the insoles of your shoes twice a week.
+This will help remove the smell and kill bacteria.

-Have you tried out any of the remedies before?
+Have you tried any of the remedies before?
 Which have worked for you?
-Do you have any other tips that have worked for you in the past in eliminating foot and shoe odour?
-Share them with me in the comments!
+Do you have any other tips for eliminating foot and shoe odour?
+Share in the comments below.

+Oliver, Kyra.
+(January 24, 2016).
 Homemade Antifungal Powder for Stinky Feet + Toenail Fungus.
 Dr. Axe.
-Retrieved from https://draxe.com/antifungal-powder/
+Retrieved from https://draxe.com/beauty/antifungal-powder/

 6 Simple Tricks to Eliminate Bad Odor from Your Shoes.
 (September 21, 2015).
 Step to Health.
 Retrieved from https://steptohealth.com/7-tricks-eliminate-bad-odor-shoes/